houseofback/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 Use the Amazon DynamoDB console to create a new DynamoDB table.
 Call your table `Rides-firstname-lastname` and give it a partition key called `RideId` with type String.
 The table name and partition key are case sensitive.
 Make sure you use the exact IDs provided.
 Use the defaults for all other settings.

-After you've created the table, note the ARN for use in the next step.

 ### 2. Create an IAM Role for Your Lambda function

 #### Background